cloudFPGA/ZRLMPI/LIB/HW/hls/mpe2/ref/README.md

 NOTE
 ==========

-This ./ref foler is to store important auto generated files for comparsion with current one.
+This `./ref` folder is here to store important auto generated files for comparison with current builds.

-I.e. if e.g. addresses of the AXI4Lite Interface changes, make should fail...
+For example, if addresses of the `AXI4Lite` interface changes, make should fail.